 HOW TO FIND YOUR THERMAL SHIFT

-Using a tracker like Daysy and it’s accompanying app, can be very helpful in keeping track of your temps over time and being able to look back and see when your shift occurred.
+Using a fertility tracker like Daysy and it’s accompanying app, can be very helpful in keeping track of your temps over time and being able to look back and see when your shift occurred.
 The Daysy device will even tell you your most fertile times for you!

 CAN I USE ANY OLD THERMOMETER?

 BBT or Basal Body Thermometers are your best bet because they give your more specific temperature reads…remember, we are talking 2/10th of a degree here!
-Daysy, the device mentioned above, makes a “smart” thermometer that not only takes your temp but also incorporates a unique algorithm and connects to an app to help you find your fertile window super easily.
+Daysy, the device mentioned above, makes a “smart” fertility device that not only accurately measures your temp but also incorporates a unique algorithm and connects to an app to help you find your fertile window super easily.

 WORDS TO THE WISE

-Using fertility apps that only use temperature to predict when you’re fertile, or just ask you for your prior period info and nothing more, isn’t as effective as using the fertility awareness method, which combines temperature with cervical fluid and cervical position.
-Technically speaking, taking your temperature can only ever tell you that you’ve already ovulated; it can’t predict when it’s going to happen next (Knight, J. 2017) or when you are most fertile.
-This book is helpful to understanding your cycle better!
+Using “fertility apps” that only use temperature to predict when you’re fertile, or just ask you for your prior period info and nothing more, isn’t as effective as using the fertility awareness method, which combines temperature with cervical fluid and cervical position.
+Technically speaking, taking your temperature can only ever tell you that you’ve already ovulated; it can’t predict when it’s going to happen next or when you are most fertile.
+This book is helpful to underastanding your cycle better!

-If you are on hormonal contraceptives you will not have a true thermal shift so it will be difficult to learn about your overall health via tracking.
+Important note: If you are on hormonal contraceptives you will not have a true thermal shift so it will be difficult to learn about your overall health via tracking.
 This being said, if you are on birth control, tracking your symptoms, your body sensations, your mental health etc. is still a great way to practice embodiment and ensure your birth control is working for you.